kojoidrissa/kojoidrissa.github.io/old/README.md

 kojoidrissa.github.io
 =====================
-My github 'website'.
-At the moment (*11/30/14*), I'm using it to practice some fundamental HTML & CSS.
+My OLD github 'website'.
+I'm using it to practice some fundamental HTML & CSS.